IzaacMammadov/docs.urbit.org/content/courses/hoon-school/G-trees.md

 subject.
 This is one way in which faces aren't like ordinary variables.
 If multiple values match a particular face, we need a way to distinguish them.
 In other words, there are cases when you don't want the limb of the first matching face.
-You can ‘skip’ the first match by prepending `^` to the face.
+You can 'skip' the first match by prepending `^` to the face.
 Upon discovery of the first match at address `n`, the search skips `n` (as well as its children) and continues the search
 elsewhere: